 In the above example, 400 was redeemed and the estimated breakage revenue, based on this redemption is 100.
 The revenue of 100 can now be recognized and this amount is transferred from the gift card liability account to the income statement revenue account.

-If the business is unable to estimate the breakage amount, the revenue for the unused portion of the gift cards is recognized when the likelihood of the customer redeeming the gift card becomes remote.
+If the business is unable to estimate the breakage amount, the revenue for the unused portion of the gift card is recognized when the likelihood of the customer redeeming the gift card becomes remote.